oudream/RobWork/doc/sphinx/manual/workcells.rst

 See :ref:`interfaces_lua` for more information about execution of the script.

-Traversing the devices of a workcell
+Traversing the devices of a WorkCell
 ====================================

-A workcell contains a number of devices.
-You can for example traverse the devices stored in a workcell and print their names like this:
+A WorkCell contains a number of devices.

-A device of a specific name can be retrieved from a workcell with rw::models::WorkCell::findDevice().
+A device of a specific name can be retrieved from a WorkCell with rw::models::WorkCell::findDevice().
 You can add a device type to the search such that only a device of name **name** and type **type** will be found: rw::models::WorkCell::findDevice<type>(name)

+You can for example traverse the devices stored in a WorkCell and print their names like this:

 **C++**